 “In Syria, the number of direct conflict fatalities more than tripled after the West initiated air strikes against the self-declared Islamic State and the CIA started its indirect military interference in the war – interference which appears to have drawn the Russians in as advanced US anti-tank missiles were decimating the forces of their ally Bashar al-Assad.” -pg 256.
 Chomsky completely omits a few important facts here.
 Russia was invited into Syria by Bashar al-Assad and Syria’s and Russia’s forces in Syria proceeded to respond militarily to the assault on Syria by terrorists armed by the West and assorted middle east allies.
 “While the US and Turkey bomb and strafe Syria without as much as ‘by your leave’ from the legitimate government of the state, Russia is coming by permission and by invitation of the Syrian authorities as their ally.
 There is a Mutual Defence Treaty between Russia and Syria.
 Syrian government offered Russians its facilities, airports and harbours for the defence purposes,” writes Israel Shamir in his article titled “Russia Embarks on Expansion of its Military Presence in Syria.”

-“…Syria before it imploded…” -pg 256.
+“…Syria before it imploded…” -pg 256 of “Who Rules The World?”
 Syria didn’t implode.
 Syria was targetted by Washington.
 This is incredible trash talk from the very last person on earth who I would have expected it from.
-“Says Chomsky, “Qatar and Saudi Arabia are supporting jihadi groups, [Italics added.
+Quoting Kim Petersen, above, once more: “Says Chomsky, “Qatar and Saudi Arabia are supporting jihadi groups, [Italics added.
 Again Chomsky borrows from the imperialist lexicon.
 Why not characterize, then, western groups as “crusaders”?] which are not all that different from ISIS.
 So you have a horror story on all sides.
 The Syrian people are being decimated…. the country is simply being destroyed.
 It’s descending to suicide.”
 Suicide?
 When US invaders are in Syria, when western governments and operatives are arrayed against the Syrian government, when Saudi and Qatari governments are supporting terrorists, and when Syrian people are being killed and made into refugees, then why describe this as a “suicide”?
-Does Chomsky want to imply that the Syrian people bear responsibility for the horror and decimation imposed upon them from outside?
-It sounds absurd.”
-See the above linked-to article by Kim Petersen.
-That is where the above quotation comes from.

 Stephen, in his above linked-to article, wrote that